bead.participants

 Bases: BeadBaseModel

-Mapping between external participant IDs and internal UUIDs.
+Mapping between an external participant ID and an internal UUID.

 Attributes: